 In fact, did you know that in children under age 1, falls account for over 50 percent of nonfatal injuries? (source).
-It happened to me and my hubby with our first child and our twins.
+It happened to me and my hubby with our first child and then with our twins.
 We were so scared and worried of course, but one thing that we learned from those experiences is to not panic.

-You need to be calm in order to make rational decisions and in order to look out for the warning signs that deserve a visit to the emergency room right away!
+You need to be calm in order to make rational decisions during serious injuries and in order to look out for the warning signs that deserve a visit to the emergency room right away!
 When baby falls off the bed, time slows down and a number of things can run through your mind.
 I’m here to answer your questions and to give you tips of what to do after.

-Pediatrics baby fall off bed questions:
+Pediatrics baby fall off the bed and hit head questions:

 1.Can a baby falling cause brain damage?